electrovir/test-vir/README.md

 import {testGroup} from 'test-vir';

 testGroup({
-    // description is required for all every call to testGroup
+    // description is required for every call to testGroup
     description: 'my test group',
     tests: (runTest) => {
         runTest({